What is ascites?

 What are the complications of ascites?

-- Fluid in the lungs.
-This condition is called hepatic hydrothorax.
+- Fluid in the lungs: This condition is called hepatic hydrothorax.
 Abdominal fluid fills the lung (mostly on the right side).
 This results in shortness of breath, cough, hypoxemia (lack of oxygen in the blood) and/or chest discomfort.
+Hepatic hydrothorax is best treated by removing the abdominal ascites by paracentesis.

-- Kidney failure.
-Worsening of cirrhosis of the liver can lead to kidney failure.
+- Kidney failure: Worsening of cirrhosis of the liver can lead to kidney failure.
 This condition is called hepatorenal syndrome.
-It is rare, but is a serious condition and may lead to death within about 3 months.
+It is rare, but is a serious condition and may lead to kidney failure.

 What are the best treatments for ascites?

-- Take diuretics ("water pills") as prescribed.
 Often, patients will require diuretics ("water pills") to treat ascites.
-Common diuretics are spironolactone (Aldactone) and/or furosemide (Lasix).
+Take these pills as prescribed.
+Common diuretics are spironolactone (Aldactone®) and/or furosemide (Lasix®).
 These water pills can cause problems with your electrolytes (sodium, potassium) and kidney function (creatinine).
 Taking water pills is not a substitute for reducing your salt intake.
 Both are needed to treat ascites.

 Other, increasingly more aggressive treatments include:

-- Surgery.
-Surgical placement of a shunt (tube) between the main vein (portal vein) and smaller veins is sometimes used as a treatment.
+Surgery: Surgical placement of a shunt (tube) between the main vein (portal vein) and smaller veins is sometimes used as a treatment.
+A radiologist can place a shunt directly through the liver, thereby relieving portal hypertension and diminishing ascites.
 By increasing blood flow, all organs of the body are better able to perform their function.
 For example, in patients with ascites, improved kidney function helps rid the body of excess sodium (salt) and prevent the buildup of fluids.

 What can I do to control my ascites?

-- Weight yourself daily.
+- Weigh yourself daily.
 Call your doctor if you gain more than 10 lbs (or more than 2 lbs per day on 3 consecutive days).

 - Limit the amount of alcohol you drink.
 Better yet, do not drink any alcoholic beverages at all.
 Reducing the amount of alcohol you drink reduces the risk of developing ascites.